How To Train A Parakeet | In 3 Simple Steps!

 The most commonly taught useful trick is ‘step up’: teaching your parakeet to step onto your finger on command.
 With positive reinforcement in mind, the idea is simple enough.

-• Once the bird steps onto your hand, say something like ‘good bird’.
-Do this every time the exercise is performed correctly and then follow this phrase up with some food.
+• Once the bird steps onto your hand, say something like ‘good bird’ or use a pet training clicker.
+Do this every time the exercise is performed correctly and then follow with a treat.

-• Once this is going well, try presenting just your finger and not the food yet.
-Feed a little treat only after your parakeet steps on your finger.
-Saying your command phrase ‘step up!’ will help cue the behavior and praising by saying ‘good bird!’ will help confirm that your bird did it right.
+• Once this is going well, try presenting just your finger.
+Feed a little treat only after your parakeet steps up.
+Saying your command phrase ‘step up!’ will help cue the behavior, while praising by saying ‘good bird!’ or clicking afterward will help confirm that your bird did it right.

 • If you repeat this often enough, you’ll eventually only need the auditory cue.
-Once your bird hears ‘step up!’ it should know that treats are coming if it steps onto your hand.
+Once your bird hears ‘step up!’ or sees you present your finger, it should know that treats are coming if it steps onto your hand.

-An additional very handy way to apply the positive reinforcement technique is to get your parakeet used to new things.
-Some of them can respond very nervously to any new food, toy or environment.
+Positive reinforcement training can also help get your parakeet used to new things.
+Some of them can respond very nervously to any new food, toy, or environment and even end up hurting themselves while trying to get away.

-Teach yours that new things go hand in hand with yummy treats and lots of attention, making it more willing to try them!
+Teach yours that new things go hand in hand with yummy treats and lots of attention.
+Eventually, it’ll bravely approach any new object to see if it yields food!

-White, blue and black budgie parakeet (Melanopsittacus undulatus), a popular pet parrot.
+White, blue and black budgie (Melanopsittacus undulatus), a popular pet parrot.

 How to train a parakeet step 3: Tricks